 Expert tips for making this strawberry mojito recipe

 - No muddler?
 No problem!
-Use the end of a wooden spoon to muddle the berries and basil instead.
+Use the end of a wooden spoon to muddle the berries and mint instead.

 - Acid is a must in most cocktail recipes to keep the flavor balanced.
 In this drink, you definitely want to use freshly squeezed lime juice.
 The bottled stuff contains additives that alter the taste of the juice in order to give it more shelf life.
 I like to freeze fresh juices in ice cube trays and then pull out cubes when I need them.